 Whether it’s a new exercise regimen or crafting a speech, getting starting with any project is always the hardest part.
-So here a few tricks to get you started.
+So here are 7 tips for writing your speech to get you started.

 - Find your keywords.
 I like to ask my clients to find one or two keywords for every major topic or point they want to make in their speech.
 They think this is easy and come up with words off the top of their heads.
 Rarely, however are these words specific or provocative enough to carry any lasting weight with their audience.
 So when you are identifying your words, dig deep.
 Don’t say influence when you can say inspire.
 Don’t say partner when you can say collaborate.
 Words have color and weight and can evoke images and emotions.
 Use keywords to tell your story.